Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Learn Goal Representations?

 \subsection{Learning the Reward Function}

-A few approaches go even further and learn their own goal-conditioned reward function. \citet{bahdanau2018learning,imagine} learn language-conditioned reward functions from an expert dataset or from language descriptions of autonomous exploratory trajectories respectively.
-However, the \textsc{agile} approach from \citet{bahdanau2018learning} does not generate its own goals.
-In the domain of image-based goals, \citet{venkattaramanujam2019self,hartikainen2019dynamical} learn a distance metric estimating the square root of the number of steps required to move from any state $s_1$ to any $s_2$ and generates internal signals to reward agents for getting closer to their target goals. \citet{warde2018unsupervised} learn a similarity metric in the space of controllable aspects of the environment that is based on a mutual information objective between the state and the goal state $s_g$. \citep{gregor2016variational,eysenbach2018diversity} train agents to develop a set of skills leading to maximally different areas of the state space.
-Agents are rewarded for experiencing states that are easy to discriminate, while a discriminator is trained to better infer the skill $z_g$ from the visited states. \citet{wu2018laplacian} compute a distance metric representing the ability of the agent to reach one state from another using the Laplacian of the transition dynamics graph, where nodes are states and edges are actions.
+A few approaches go even further and learn their own goal-conditioned reward function. \shortciteA{bahdanau2018learning,imagine} learn language-conditioned reward functions from an expert dataset or from language descriptions of autonomous exploratory trajectories respectively.
+However, the \textsc{agile} approach from \shortciteA{bahdanau2018learning} does not generate its own goals.

+In the domain of image-based goals, \shortciteA{venkattaramanujam2019self,hartikainen2019dynamical} learn a distance metric estimating the square root of the number of steps required to move from any state $s_1$ to any $s_2$ and generates internal signals to reward agents for getting closer to their target goals. \shortciteA{warde2018unsupervised} learn a similarity metric in the space of controllable aspects of the environment that is based on a mutual information objective between the state and the goal state $s_g$.

+\shortciteA{wu2018laplacian} compute a distance metric representing the ability of the agent to reach one state from another using the Laplacian of the transition dynamics graph, where nodes are states and edges are actions.
 More precisely, they use the eigenvectors of the Laplacian matrix of the graph given by the states of the environment as basis to compute the L2 distance towards a goal configuration.

+Another way to learn reward function and their associated skills is via \textit{empowerment} methods \shortcite{mohamed_variational_2015,gregor2016variational,achiam_variational_2018,eysenbach2018diversity,dai_empowerment-based_2020,sharma_dynamics-aware_2020,choi_variational_2021}.
+Empowerment methods aim at maximizing the mutual information between the agent's actions or goals and its experienced states.
+Recent methods train agents to develop a set of skills leading to maximally different areas of the state space.
+Agents are rewarded for experiencing states that are easy to discriminate, while a discriminator is trained to better infer the skill $z_g$ from the visited states.
+This discriminator acts as a skill-specific reward function.

 All these methods set their own goals and learn their own goal-conditioned reward function.
-For these reasons, they can be considered as complete intrinsically motivated goal-conditioned \rl algorithms.
+For these reasons, they can be considered as complete autotelic \rl algorithms.